caspersimon/youth-media/content/Week 2/Chapter 4 - Infants, Toddlers, Preschoolers.md

 2. They have bright colours, movement, and sound effects (i.e., orienting features)
 3. They give kids instant feedback.
 They love that because they just love seeing their surroundings change because of something they do.
 Kids also love flipping light switches for thai reason: it’s magical.

-With the [[Moderate discrepancy hypothesis]] we can say that tablets are also appealing because touch screens fit perfectly with young childrens’ motor and [[Development types|cognitive development]].
+With the [Moderate discrepancy hypothesis](Definitions/theories/Moderate%20discrepancy%20hypothesis.md) we can say that tablets are also appealing because touch screens fit perfectly with young childrens’ motor and [cognitive development](Definitions/Development%20types.md).

 #### Is this something we want?
 Obviously there’s this debate on whether it’s good to expose kids to media from a young age or whether it’s better if they touch grass.
 There are health departments in various countries that discourage screen use for under-two’s.
 In France, it’s even illegal to air programs targeted at kids under 3.